Nathan: Sept 16 - 19.

 2016: In the first hour, I did everything except page 6 on independence of path.
 In the second hour, I did page 6 in response to a question, but didn't do the "by hand" part of the calculation on page 5.
 2018: In the first hour, I did everything and in the example on page 5 added a discussion of why we should expect the answer to be positive geometrically based on the first half of the lecture.
 In the second hour, I had to drop the "by hand" part of the calculation on page 5.
 In both hours, I started the discussion of the Fund Thm of Line Integrals with 20 minutes left.

 2016: In the first hour, I did everything except the last example on page 6.
 In the second hour, I did everything with 3 minutes to spare.
 One minor thing: on page 2, the example is not quite the same as in Lecture 18: they differ by a factor of 2.
 2018: In both hours, I did everything except the last example on page 6.
+2019: Went much slower this time.
+In the first hour had to rush to even state Theorems A and B before the bell rang.
+In the second hour, I stated them and applied Theorem B to (y, x) and (-y, x) but didn't even motivate Theorem B.

 Exam 2 to printer.